 - Heat oil in a skillet over medium heat.

-- Add broccoli, carrots, and bell peppers.
+- Add broccoli, carrots, and bell peppers to the skillet.

-- Stir to coat everything.
+- Stir to coat everything evenly.

-- Prep Time: 10 minutes
+Prep Time | 10 minutes |

-- Cook Time: 20 minutes
+Cook Time | 20 minutes |

-- Total Time: 30 minutes
+Total Time | 30 minutes |

 Expert Tips for Perfect Results

-Key Ingredients for Teriyaki Bowl
+Key Ingredients for the Best Teriyaki Bowl

 Tips for Achieving the Ideal Sauce Consistency